Library Building Plan : Looking Towards the Future

 The proposed Library/Community Center building will be included in the current capital improvement plan that is being updated by the Town at this time.
 This document will outline how bonds and building projects may affect the tax rate in the coming years.

-The Barrington Library Foundation is currently preparing for a feasibility study, funded with private funds, to help determine the level of potential support for the new library.
+The Barrington Library Foundation is currently doing a feasibility study, funded with private funds, to help determine the level of potential support for the new library.
 The Library Trustees began the architectural design process with $25,000 approved by the Board of Selectmen and voters.
 They are also allocating additional donated funds to finalize the preliminary floor plan and cost estimates for the proposed facility

 The Friends of the Barrington Public Library also support our new building in part through their fundraising efforts.
 If you are interested in helping out in this manner, please become a Friend of the Library!
 You can pick up a brochure at the Library front desk for more information, or click here to view the Friends page with more info.